For an archive on RLA updates, click here.

 - For enquiries please forward an email to the following email address, for:

-- For enquiries and escalations:
+For enquiries and submissions:

 - For queries on applications already submitted, you can email the following addresses.
 However, do not send applications (DA185) to the email addresses below as they do not capture applications:

 - For applications submitted via the RLA system and the case has passed the acceptable turnaround time, please email [email protected] with the case number and name of the company in the subject line.
 These are cases starting with the 1000 number.